systemli/ansible-role-schleuder/README.md

 [schleuder-cli](https://0xacab.org/schleuder/schleuder-cli),
 [schleuder-web](https://0xacab.org/schleuder/schleuder-web) by default.

-The web interface is accessible via localhost:3000 and you can login with schleuders default credentials ("root@localhost" - "slingit!").
+The web interface is accessible via localhost:3000 and you can log in with schleuders default credentials ("root@localhost" - "slingit!").

 Additionally you can install the schleuder-gitlab-ticketing-plugin and hook